Stop Prompting Like It's a Search Box

 Should I use the same prompt across ChatGPT, Claude, and Gemini?

-What's 'chain of thought' prompting and does it actually help?
+What is 'chain of thought' prompting and does it actually help?

 How do I get the AI to match my writing voice?